Bully (video game): Remaster

 Bully: Scholarship Edition was released on 4 March 2008 for Wii and Xbox 360, and 21 October 2008 for Windows.
 According to Metacritic, the Wii and Xbox 360 versions received "generally favorable reviews", while the PC version received "mixed or average reviews".
 IGN gave the Wii version an 8/10, while the Xbox 360 version received 8.7/10.
 1UP.com gave the Wii version an A− grade and the Xbox 360 version a B− grade.
-Gameplasma gave the Wii version a 9/10.
 The PC version, however, received mixed reviews ranging from a "Good" rating of 7.8 from IGN to a C− from 1UP.com who called it "[a] shoddy, untimely port that, inexplicably – considering its ridiculously long port time – feels like a rush job."
 GameSpot later rated it with a "fair" rating of 6.0, calling it "[a] lazy porting job [which] hinders Bully's classic classroom hijinks".

 The Xbox 360 version of Bully: Scholarship Edition was found to be unstable on some players' consoles, resulting in glitches, crashes, and performance issues.
 On 20 March, a patch was released, but there were reports claiming that the problems continued or worsened.
 When the Windows 10 version was released in July 2015, many users reported constant crashes and errors; many of these problems were addressed by an unofficial patch released by a fan.